rolfosian/drgmissions/README.md

 5. Run [This batch script](https://github.com/rolfosian/drgmissions/blob/main/vm_fresh_setup.bat) on your new Windows VM and follow the prompts.
 - The batch script will handle enabling the automatic logon of the windows user account, disables UAC, as well as prompts for Windows GUI performance options plus sets the system clock timezone to UTC and the correct date format for the lua scripts.
 It will also download and install python + its requests and psutil modules before installing steam and setting all relevant executables to be run with elevated privileges via the registry, as well as disabling automatic Windows updates.
 6. Make sure Steam auto logon is enabled, install Deep Rock Galactic, and set the launch options `-nullrhi` and `-nosplash` as well as [skip intro videos](https://www.pcgamingwiki.com/wiki/Deep_Rock_Galactic#Skip_intro_videos)
-7. Install the [mesa-dist-win msvc release](https://github.com/pal1000/mesa-dist-win/releases/) for enabling OpenGL on Qemu etc. Or, if running Virtualbox, you don't need this, you can just install the Virtualbox Guest Additions with 3d acceleration enabled and change [this](https://github.com/UE4SS-RE/RE-UE4SS/blob/main/assets/UE4SS-settings.ini#L98) to dx11.
+7. Install the [mesa-dist-win msvc release](https://github.com/pal1000/mesa-dist-win/releases/) for enabling OpenGL on Qemu etc. Or, if running Virtualbox, you don't need this, you can just install the Virtualbox Guest Additions with 3d acceleration enabled and change [this](https://github.com/UE4SS-RE/RE-UE4SS/blob/main/assets/UE4SS-settings.ini#L98) to dx11. *only needed if you want to run the ue4ss console gui
 8. Copy the `cfg.json` generated from the flask server setup as `scraper_cfg.json`, the `.*_Run.py` scripts, the `drgmissions_scraper_utils.py` library, and `drgmissions_validator.py` script to the `Deep Rock Galactic\FSD\Binaries\Win64` folder
 9. Finally unzip [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/releases/download/v3.0.1/UE4SS_v3.0.1.zip) into the `steamapps\common\Deep Rock Galactic\FSD\Binaries\Win64` and merge the [mods](https://github.com/rolfosian/drgmissions/tree/main/mods) folders.